 ▲ Classified

-Nexus's internal projections show drought frequency increasing by approximately 15% per year as consciousness futures trading volume grows.
+Good Fortune's internal projections show drought frequency increasing by approximately 15% per year as consciousness futures trading volume grows.
 The projection has not been shared outside the corporation.
+At current growth rates, droughts become semi-permanent within six years — a steady state of degraded capacity that the market calls "normal."

-The atmospheric processing failure during the 2182 drought may not have been a coincidence.
-Three maintenance engineers filed reports predicting exactly this failure mode.
+The atmospheric processing failure during the 2182 drought may not have been accidental.
+Three maintenance engineers filed reports predicting exactly this failure mode if processing capacity was redirected during peak atmospheric demand.
 The reports were classified as "commercially sensitive."
 No policy changes were made.
+Maren Qian is reportedly attempting to obtain the unredacted reports.

 Connected To